Foods that are Dangerous or Toxic to Cats

 Alcohol and Raw Dough

 Alcoholic beverages and foods that contain alcohol can be dangerous for your cat.
 Ingestion can cause vomiting, diarrhoea, tremors, disorientation, trouble breathing, coma, and even death.
-It’s also important to keep your cat away from raw dough.
-Raw dough causes expansion in the stomach, or creates alcohol in the stomach.
+It’s also important to keep your cat away from raw dough, as it can expand or create alcohol in the stomach.
 If you think your cat has ingested even a small amount of alcohol, take them to the vet immediately.

 Milk and Dairy Products

 Even though your cat may enjoy drinking milk, it isn’t necessarily good for them.
 Cats have trouble digesting the lactose in milk, which can cause an upset stomach or diarrhoea.
 Most cats are only exposed to lactose from their mother's milk when they are kittens.
 Because kittens only drink from their mother’s milk for a few weeks, their digestive systems are often not equipped to handle a reintroduction to lactose.
 So, while some cats have no trouble tolerating milk, they are not recommended to drink anything but their mother’s milk while kittens, due to the possibility of digestive issues.

 Grapes and Raisins

 It isn't clear why, but even a small amount of grapes or raisins can cause your cat to become seriously ill and even experience kidney failure.